pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/18_video_only.md

 ## Background Colour

-The Text Only module allows you to change the background colour of the module (as videos do not necessarily fit the module perfectly.
+The Video Only module allows you to change the background colour of the module (as videos do not necessarily fit the module perfectly).

 ![Image of the video only module background colour option](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/18_video_only_background_colour.png)